Heat Press Temperature for Sublimation:

 If you try to sublimate at 325 degrees Fahrenheit, you will likely have a blurry or faded image.
 In some cases, the image may not transfer at all.

-To achieve the best results, it is crucial to use the correct temperature and pressure when sublimating.
-Before starting your project, it’s a good idea to test your settings on a scrap piece of material if you’re still unsure about which ones to use.
+To achieve the best results, use above given range when sublimating.
+First test your settings on a scrap piece of material for better outcome.

 - Material: Ceramic